Castle Frome: Landmarks

 There is one Grade I and nine Grade II listed buildings in Castle Frome.

 The Grade I Church of St Michael dates to the 12th century, and was restored in 1878 by Malvern architect B. Martin Buckle, who also added a bell turret at the west of the nave.
 It comprises a nave, a chancel, a south porch, and a north vestry.
-Built of sandstone and dressed with ashlar, it has a tiled roof on which sits at the west the timber-framed bell tower with a shingleed broach spire.
+Built of sandstone and dressed with ashlar, it has a tiled roof on which sits at the west the timber-framed bell tower with a shingled broach spire.
 The gabled porch is also of timber framing over a brick plinth.
 The square-plan nave is of three bays, with a 15th-century window at the south.
 The chancel is of two bays, with two 15th-century traceried windows at both the north and south, and a 15th-century east window comprising three cinquefoil-headed lights.
 The chancel c.1500 ceiling is panelled with moulded ribs with decorative bosses.
 Fixtures an fittings include an 18th-century pulpit, and a c.1140 red sandstone font, its bowl, sitting on crouching figures, carved with interlaced decoration top and bottom, in between which are carvings representing the Baptism of Christ, the Evangelists, the hand of God, and two doves.
 The listing states the font to be "one of the outstanding works of the Herefordshire school of sculpture with a mixture of local and French and Italian elements".
 Within the chancel is a tomb chest memorial, dating to c.1630-40, to members of the Unett family, of sandstone with recumbent alabaster effigies of a male and female in civil costume.
 Along the sides of the tomb are ranged weepers in the form of kneeling children.
 A chancel stone and slate wall tablet memorial to Francis Unett is dated 1656.
 A brass plaque commemorates five who died in the First World War and one in the Second.

 On the River Frome (at SO65584560), are the remains of the two-storey Fromey Mill, with elements dating to the 16th century.
 At 460 yd west from the B4214 road and at the border with Bosbury (at SO66734464), are the remains of a medieval homestead moat.

 At 350 yd west from St Michael's Church (at SO67094584), are the earthwork remains of a Motte-and-bailey castle.
 The motte, being 14 ft high and 60 yd in diameter, is surrounded on all sides but the south by ring-work outside of which is a "deep" ditch; at the south side is a causeway accessing the motte.
 The site is covered by woodland and is "virtually impenetrable".
 Frome Castle might be from where the land of Walter de Lacy was controlled following the Norman conquest of England.
 After a brief control by the king, the castle returned to the de Lacey's after 1216, and then in 1244 might have been rebuilt by Gilbert de Lacy perhaps using £600 borrowed from Walter de Lacy.